maxzheng/great-life-guide/double.md

 If the goal is to get your audience to act, then apply behavior design using [Tiny Habits](https://amzn.to/37YyHyK)'s **B=MAP**: Behavior = Motivation * Ability * Prompt.

-You must listen to others first if you want them to listen to you.
+You must listen to others first with empathy if you want them to listen to you.
 Listen to their needs, values, desires, their pains, their joys, their feedbacks, or anything else on their mind.
 After you have listened, acknowledged, then you can respond with content that is relevant and valuable to them.